natsukagami/themis-web-interface/README.md

 npm start
 ```

+## Configuration
+The most basic configurations are available in `config.js`, which includes:
+- Contest name

+Accounts are automatically parsed from `data\account.xml` (I know, WTF, but it keeps backwards-compability with the old web server.
+Furthermore, it supports editing from Excel.)

+Themis' online submitting directory should be changed to `data\submit`.
+There's currently no way to change that (there will be in the future).

+Any public files should be put into `data\files` directory.
+It will automatically be cached into the server to avoid LFI attacks.

 ## Building
 For best compatibility with my own build scripts I recommend using [yarn](https://yarnpkg.com) over npm.
 Currently the build scripts should work fine with npm however this is not promised in the future.